kborekci06/dpns_dev/README.md

 Once a reliable model has been trained and validated:

-- A new **second-generation device** will be developed that **omits the CO₂ sensor**.
+- A new second-generation device will be developed that omits the CO₂ sensor.
-- The trained predictive model will be **embedded directly into the firmware** or run on a more powerful embedded processor.
+- The trained predictive model will be embedded directly into the firmware or run on a more powerful embedded processor.
-- This device will continuously collect IMU (and optionally EMG) data and **produce a real-time control signal** representing estimated respiratory demand.
+- This device will continuously collect IMU (and optionally EMG) data and produce a real-time control signal representing estimated respiratory demand.

 This marks the transition from data collection to real-time physiological state estimation.

 #### 6. Closed-Loop Phrenic Nerve Control System

-The final stage of the project involves integrating the predictive control signal into a **next-generation phrenic nerve implant**.
+The final stage of the project involves integrating the predictive control signal into a next-generation phrenic nerve implant.
 This system will:

 - Receive real-time control data from the inference device
 - Dynamically adjust stimulation parameters (e.g., frequency, pulse width, amplitude)
 - Operate autonomously without manual tuning or caregiver input

-This represents a novel **closed-loop neuromodulation system** for patients with impaired respiratory function.
+This represents a novel closed-loop neuromodulation system for patients with impaired respiratory function.

 ---